 | Response types | code_execution_result | bash_code_execution_result, text_editor_code_execution_result |

-To upgrade, you need to make the following changes in your API requests:
+To upgrade, update the tool type in your API requests:

 - "type": "code_execution_20250522"